TheBestPessimist/cloudflare-tunnel-docker-compose-example/Readme.md

 TUNNEL_TOKEN=1234567890abcdefghijklmnopqrstuvwxyz
 ```

-Now you can start and destroy your docker-compose project anytime and the tunnel will be active only when compose is running.
+Now you can start and destroy your docker-compose project anytime and the tunnel will be active only when the container is running.

 You can see the 2 files in this repo as well.
 Replace the contents inside `.env` then run `docker-compose up`.